 The growing demand for mobile broadband in South Africa indicates a need for more mobile broadband bandwidth capacity in general.
-At the same time, many rural areas do not have access to mobile bandwidth indicating a need for a more universal mobile broadband coverage, a need best served by deploying lower frequencies that propagate wider market.
+At the same time, many rural areas do not have access to mobile bandwidth indicating a need for a more universal mobile broadband coverage, a need best served by deploying lower frequencies that propagate further.

 The International Telecommunication Union (ITU) has identified frequency bands that could be used for International Mobile Telecommunications (IMT), which is mainly intended for mobile broadband.
 The Radio Frequency Migration Plan 2013 further identified which of these IMT bands (between 450 and 3600 MHz) could be so deployed in South Africa based on the National Radio Frequency Plan (NRFP) 2013 for South Africa.
 The eventual assignment to IMT is made through a Radio Frequency Spectrum Assignment Plan (RFSAP).
-For the 450-470MHz band, a feasibility study was also required because of complexities regarding existing users and, for the 880-960 MHz band, a feasibility study was considered necessary because of the complexities of in-band migration / refarming.
+In addition, for the 450-470 MHz band, a feasibility study was required because of complexities regarding existing users and, for the 880-960 MHz band, a feasibility study was considered necessary because of the complexities of in-band migration / refarming.

-A key driver for the deployment of IMT bands is the need to ensure that mobile broadband plays its role in meeting the objectives of 'broadband for all' which is encapsulated in the targets of SA Connect and a key part of the document concerns the deployment of the 700 MHz and 800 MHz digital dividend bands (and potentially the 450-470 MHz Band) to provide universal service.
+A key driver for the deployment of IMT bands is the need to ensure that mobile broadband plays its role in meeting the objectives of 'broadband for all' which is encapsulated in the targets of SA Connect published in 2013.
+A key part of this policy/ document concerns the deployment of the 700 MHz and 800 MHz digital dividend bands (and potentially the 450-470 MHz Band) to provide universal service.
 As noted in South Africa (SA) Connect: